nmsa/tma-framework-m/development/server/README.md

 After executing this script, all containers are created and we are ready to deploy them on Kubernetes cluster.

-The first containers to be deployed in Kubernetes are Zookeeper, Kafka, and Apache Flume.
+The first containers to be deployed in Kubernetes are Zookeeper, Kafka, and Flume.
 To do that, there is a script called setup-testing-mode.sh that automates all commands required to deploy these components.
 To execute the script, run the following command:

 ```sh
 cd ..